segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/heartbeat.md

   </tr>
 </table>

+On web, multiple video sessions can be open at once so video events must have a `session_id` property unique to the session the content belongs to.
+If a `session_id` is not included, Segment will send `default` as the [s:event:sid](https://experienceleague.adobe.com/docs/media-analytics/using/sdk-implement/validation/heartbeat-params.html?lang=en) and Adobe will create a new session.
+For more information on `session_id`, please visit [Segment's Video Spec](/docs/connections/spec/video/#playback).

 ### Video Playback Started

 "Video Playback Started" is required to begin a new video session.
 This event **must** include the appropriate properties and options to configure the `MediaHeartbeat` instance for this video session.
 Although all the properties and options listed below are also **required**, you can also send additional standard and custom video properties with this event.
-See the [Custom Video Metadata section below.](#custom-video-metadata)
+See the [Custom Video Metadata section below](#custom-video-metadata).

 <table>
   <tr>